MalikKilgore/Docker-Datatool-Demo/README.md

 # Docker_Data_Tool
 A Docker data tool that handles ingestion to display.

+This is a weekend project me and my friend worked on, with the goal of learning and utilizing Docker's capabilities.
+It utilizes Docker compose to provide networking between containers.
+There is a frontend container, a backend container, and an nginx container for forwarding traffic among them.
+There is also a Python container that is focused on parsing data from a remote MySQL database.

 ## Available Scripts

 In the project directory, you can run: